The Loneliness Few People Talk About: Building Belonging in the LGBTQIA+ Community at Midlife and Beyond

 And yet LGBTQIA+ communities have always been, at their core, communities of survival, creativity, and radical belonging.
 The resilience, chosen family, and capacity for authentic connection that have emerged from shared marginalisation are among the most powerful belonging resources available.
 That's not to minimise the pain.
 It's to say that the same communities that have known profound loneliness have also pioneered some of the most meaningful antidotes to it.

-Belonging — one of the core values at Upside Stories — is not simply about being near people.
-It is about feeling genuinely known.
+Belonging, one of the core values at Upside Stories is not simply about being near people.
+It is about feeling genuinely understood.
 Research supports this: the quality of our social connections predicts wellbeing outcomes far more powerfully than the quantity (Akhter-Khan et al., 2023).
 It’s about finding your tribe.

 Chronic loneliness is not a mood.
 It is a physiological state with measurable consequences for brain and body.
 When we are persistently isolated or socially threatened — as many LGBTQIA+ people are, across their lives — our nervous systems activate a low-grade threat response.
 Over time, this increases systemic inflammation, disrupts immune regulation, and accelerates cellular ageing.